- Game Parts & Supplies

 Filter Capacitors: Williams games from 1977-1990 will use a large electrolytic capacitor on the power supply board to filter out and smooth the rectified DC power used by the 5 volt regulator.
 The job this capacitor does is crucial to good game operation, and is usually the first thing to replace if you run into reset problems in these games.

 While capacitor values vary slightly in these games from 1977-1990, we use one standard replacement capacitor in all of them- a 25 volt, 15,000 uF electrolytic capacitor which is an ideal replacement and will outlast and outperform original capacitors.
-For more info, and online ordering of this part, see our Capacitors page.
+For more info, and online ordering of this part, click here.

 It is also recommended that the filter capacitor is replaced anytime the bridge rectifier (or rectifier diode(s)) is replaced on the power supply.